Toubdarine/flutter_weather_app_clean/README.md

 This is a Flutter weather app that includes two main screens: DefaultWeatherPage and SearchWeatherPage.

-* The DefaultWeatherPage takes device geolocation to request the current weather data from an API.
+* The DefaultWeatherPage takes device geolocation to request the current weather data from an [API](https://www.weatherapi.com/) .
 * The SearchWeatherPage allows the user to input a location and provides autocomplete suggestions for the user's input.
-If the user selects one of the suggested locations, the app can retrieve its coordinates since the autocomplete API provides an object containing the address coordinates.
+If the user selects one of the suggested locations, the app can retrieve its coordinates since the [autocomplete API](https://www.geoapify.com/address-autocomplete) provides an object containing the address coordinates.
 In the second screen, the user just needs to select a date and click the search button to get the forecast result.

 This app follows the clean architecture pattern, with the following folders in the `lib` directory: